billbudge/Diagrammar/README.md

 ## State

 Without state, we are limited to pure functional programming.
 One of our goals is to map directly to hardware, where we also have state.
-Let's introduce two new stateful functions, which allow us to "open up" values as objects or arrays.
+Let's introduce three new stateful functions, which allow us to hold state and "open" values as objects or arrays.

+1. On the left is the "let" element, which outputs a value and an assignment function.
+The value is the current value of the assignment, while the function takes an input and replaces the old value which is returned.
+This is convenient as we'll see in a moment.
-1. On the left is the "object" adapter, which takes a value as input and returns two functions.
+2. In the middle is the "object" adapter, which takes a value as input and returns two functions.
 The first is the "getter" which takes a key value as input and returns a value.
 The second is the "setter" which takes a key and value, updates that field of the object and returns the previous value.
-2. On the right is the "array" adapter, which takes an object and returns the length, a "getter" function which takes an index and returns the value at that index, and a setter function which takes an index and value, updates the array at that index and returns the previous value.
+3. On the right is the "array" adapter, which takes an object and returns the length, a "getter" function which takes an index and returns the value at that index, and a setter function which takes an index and value, updates the array at that index and returns the previous value.

 <figure>
   <img src="/resources/state.png"  alt="" title="Stateful objects">